fluid-lab/gamepad-navigator/README.md

 [![Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/gamepad-navigator/egilmijcknfacjjbchcacijkknbkgfnd)

-The extension can also be installed on other Chromium-based browsers using the source code.
+The extension can also be installed on other Chromium-based browsers using the source code (see below).
-(Refer to the steps mentioned below)

 1. Clone or download the repository.